 - Not the most affordable hair removal option

-To see how well they fulfill basic hair removal requirements, we’ve compared epilator vs. IPL (laser) in five categories:
+To see how well they fulfil basic hair removal requirements, we have compared Laser Hair Removal vs Epilator in five categories:

 Hair growth reduction